Ancient Greece was home to a lot of amazing temples and statues.

 9. Because of the fact that the Statue of Zeus was so huge, it most probably wasn’t an easy job in order to get it in position inside the temple.
 It required both the dismantling of the internal columns to reposition them, and make substantial modifications to the cella, the small chamber inside the temple that the statue was placed in.

 10. Olympia was a very humid place.
 Because of this, the ivory panels that created the skin of the statue required constant care.
-So much that it needed to be coated with olive oil once a day to avoid the ivory to crack.
+So much that it needed to be coated with olive oil once a day to avoid the ivory cracking.

 12. Roman Emperor Constantine the Great converted to Christianity in 312 A.D. he instantly did a very Christian thing.
 He ordered that the gold inside all pagan temples and from all pagan monuments should be stripped.
 This included the gold and precious stones used to decorate the Statue of Zeus at Olympia.